mobusoperandi/michie/README.md

 # Type requirements

-Minimal bounds are imposed on the key type and the return type.
+Bounds apply to the key type and the function's return type.
-Some of these bounds are from the general instrumentation and some from the store.
+Some are from the general instrumentation and others are via the store type's implementation of [`MemoizationStore`].

 ## General bounds

-On key type and return type:
+The following apply to the key type and to the function's return type:

 - [`Sized`]: for one, the instrumentation stores the key in a `let` binding.
 - [`'static`]: the key and return values are inserted into the store, which lives across function invocations, therefore the store cannot borrow from these functions.